-Elevators are located in the northeast area of Gainbridge Fieldhouse on all levels.
+Elevators are in the northeast area of Gainbridge Fieldhouse on all levels.
 Escalators are accessible from the Main Concourse and Balcony Levels on the Delaware Street (East) and Pennsylvania Street (West) sides of the Fieldhouse.
 There is also an escalator at the pedestrian bridge from the Virginia Avenue Garage to the Entry Pavilion.
-Please note the pedestrian bridge is currently closed due to construction.

 Our staff has been trained in emergency preparedness and evacuation procedures.
 Employees will assist guests with disabilities to safety.

-There are a number of parking facilities surrounding Gainbridge Fieldhouse, each with accessible parking spaces.
+There are several parking facilities surrounding Gainbridge Fieldhouse, each with accessible parking spaces.
 The Virginia Avenue Garage on the northeast corner of the building connects to the Fieldhouse from the third floor of the garage.
 Guests can use the pedestrian bridge to access all seating.
-Please note the pedestrian bridge is currently closed due to construction.

 Gainbridge Fieldhouse is generously equipped with accessible facilities on all levels.
 All restrooms are adapted for service to guests with disabilities.
 For your convenience, gender-neutral restrooms are available on all levels of the building.
 The locations are listed below: